neelsoumya/ml-unsupervised/course_files/slides/README.md

 # Acknowledgements

-Paul Fannon, Martin van Rongen and the Bioinformatics Training Facility
+We thank Paul Fannon, Vicki Hodgson and Martin van Rongen for all their help and the Bioinformatics Training Facility.